Georg Baselitz: 1970–1975

-In the 1970s, Baselitz regularly exhibited at Munich's Galerie Heiner Friedrich.
+During the 1970s, Baselitz regularly exhibited at Munich's Galerie Heiner Friedrich.
 Most of the works he produced during this time were landscapes themed as pictures-within-a-picture.
 In 1970, at the Kunstmuseum Basel, Dieter Koepplin staged the first retrospective of drawings and graphic works by Baselitz.
 At the Galeriehaus in Cologne's Lindenstraße, Franz Dahlem put on the first exhibition of pictures with upside-down motifs.
 In 1971, the Baselitz family once again moved, relocating to Forst an der Weinstraße.
 He used the old village school as studio and started painting pictures featuring bird motifs.
 He exhibited several times in the next few years around Germany and also participated in the 1972 documenta 5 in Kassel, where again his work would generate harsh criticism.
 This same year he began using a fingerpainting technique.
 He painted landscapes until 1975, often based on motifs he would find in publications such as the ″Mitteilungen des Landesvereins Sächsischer Heimatschutz e.
 V.″.
 In 1975, the family moved to Derneburg, near Hildesheim.
 Baselitz visited New York for the first time and worked there for two weeks.
 He also visited Brazil, participating in the 13th Biennale in São Paulo.

 1976–1980

 In 1976, Baselitz rented a studio in Florence, which he used until 1981.
 In 1977, he began working on large-format linocuts.
 He began teaching at the Staatliche Akademie der Bildenden Künste in Karlsruhe, where he was appointed professor in 1978.
-From 1978 until 1980, he worked on diptychs using the tempera painting technique (combinations of motifs), multipart pictures (series of motifs), and large-format individual works such as The Gleaner (Die Ährenleserin), Rubble Woman (Trümmerfrau), Eagle (Adler) and Boy Reading (Der lesende Knabe).
-The works became more abstract, with scriptural elements predominating.
-In 1980, he showed his first sculpture at the Venice Biennale.
+From 1978 until 1980, he worked on diptychs using the tempera painting technique (combinations of motifs), multipart pictures (series of motifs), and large-format individual works such as The Gleaner (Die Ährenleserin), Rubble Woman (Trümmerfrau), Eagle (Adler), and Boy Reading (Der lesende Knabe).
+His works became more abstract, with scriptural elements predominating.
+In 1980, he showed a sculpture for the first time at the Venice Biennale.

 1981–1989

-In 1981, Georg Baselitz set up an additional study in Castiglion Florentino, near Arezzo, which he used until 1987.
+In 1981, Baselitz set up an additional studio in Castiglion Fiorentino, near Arezzo, which he used until 1987.
 His work was exhibited in New York for the first time in 1981.
 By 1982, he began devoting more time to sculpture, in addition to several exhibitions.
 In 1983, he began using Christian motifs in much of his artwork, and completed the major composition Dinner in Dresden (Nachtessen in Dresden).
 In the same year, he took up a new professorship at the Hochschule der Künste Berlin.
 In 1986, in recognition of Baselitz's achievements, he was awarded the Goslarer Kaiserring by the city of Goslar.
-Through the 1980s, Baselitz's work was exhibited frEquently in Germany.
-In 1989, the title Chevalier dans l'Ordre des Arts et des Lettres was conferred upon Baselitz by French Minister of Arts Jack Lang.
+Through the 1980s, Baselitz's work was exhibited frequently in Germany.
+In 1989, the title Chevalier dans l'Ordre des Arts et des Lettres was conferred upon Baselitz by French Minister of Culture Jack Lang.